 Your Own Website

-Having your own online storefront helps to anchor your brand and lead visitors to a central hub for your business information and products.
+Having your own online storefront helps people remember your brand and guides them to one place where they can find information and products about your business.
 A strong e-commerce website will contain products organized into categories, contact information, a compelling “about us” page, and ordering information at the minimum.

 With your own e-commerce website, you can utilize marketing tools to drive organic traffic to yourself, and with a catchy domain name, you can plaster your URL all over your ads and promotional materials so shoppers know exactly where you live online.